 An issuer is recommended to inform the Exchange of its intent to participate in the Exchange by submitting a letter of intent.
-Submitting a letter of intent is not mandatory and is nonbinding, but will help the Exchange communicate with potential participating issuers and prepare for the certification process.
+Submitting a non-binding letter of intent, though not mandatory for certification, helps the Exchange and potential participating issuers prepare for a smooth and successful plan review certification process and improves efficacy of communication between issuers, the Exchange, and OIC.
 The letter of intent should be in letter format on official letterhead and signed by the issuer's Chief Executive Officer or their designee.
 The due date for the letter of intent is specified in the plan certification timeline.
 Issuers should include a list of counties in which they intend to offer coverage and to specify, what, if any, service area changes they are anticipating (e.g., entering or leaving a county).
 The letter of intent is for internal Exchange use only and will not be shared publicly.
-An issuer may submit a letter of intent at QHP@wahbexchange.org.
+An issuer may submit a letter of intent to QHP@wahbexchange.org.